 Your options will depend on the type of assessment, how close it is to the due date or exam, and the work you have completed for your course so far.
 Options could include:

-- an extension for your assignment
+- an extension for your assessment

-- re-weighting your assessment, or
+- re-weighting your assessment